vatpac-technology/sops/docs/worldflight/Aerodromes/brisbane.md

 | 19L  | BN4 |
 | 19R  | BN4 |

+### Departure Frequency
+Departures from Runway 01L and 19L shall be given the BDN frequency (133.45).
+Departures from Runway 01R and 19R shall be given the BDS frequency (118.45).

 ### PDCs
 PDCs will be in use by default, to avoid frequency congestion.
 ACD shall send a PDC to each aircraft as they connect.
 Upon successful readback of the PDC, ACD shall direct the pilot to contact SMC when ready for pushback or taxi.